Gamma delta T cell: Murine thermogenesis

-When the mice is on a steady state, IL-17 produced by the γδ17 T cells will stimulate stromal cells expressing the IL-17 receptor to produce IL-33 in vivo, and therefore provide a molecular link to T reg cells expressing the IL-33 receptor ST2 in the adipose tissue, so ST2+ Treg cells will accumulate and this will lead to the maintenance of the tissue homeostasis.
-This recent finding explains the mechanism of why the number of T reg cells continuously increases during aging.
-On the other hand, it has been shown that after exposing the mice to cold, the production of TNF and IL-17 will act on the adipocytes uncoupling the protein UCP1, which is required for inducing a UCP1-dependent thermogenic program.
+When mice are in a steady state, IL-17 produced by the γδ17 T cells will stimulate stromal cells expressing the IL-17 receptor to produce IL-33 in vivo, and therefore provide a molecular link to T reg cells expressing the IL-33 receptor ST2 in the adipose tissue, so ST2+ Treg cells will accumulate and this will lead to the maintenance of tissue homeostasis.
+This recent finding explains the mechanism by which the number of T reg cells continuously increases during aging.
+On the other hand, it has been shown that, after exposing mice to cold, the production of TNF and IL-17 will act on the adipocytes uncoupling the protein UCP1, which is required for inducing a UCP1-dependent thermogenic program.

 Autoimmunity

 Autoimmune disease results from abnormal response of immune system.
 Production of autoantibodies or autoreactive T cells is present during such disease.
 The role of γδ T cell in autoimmune disease is to help B cells to produce autoantibodies, through proinflammatory cytokines.

 IL-17A is important for development and progression of autoimmune diseases.
 Main sources are Th17 CD4+ αβ T cells, but γδ T cell subset plays role in autoimmune pathogenesis and regulation, too, because they contribute to production of IL-17A and other chemokines.
 They also interact with other innate and adaptive immune cells and modulate their functions.

-γδ T cell enhance or suppress inflammation, depending on the site and stage of disease.
+γδ T cells enhance or suppress inflammation, depending on the site and stage of disease.

 They rise from periphery and can be accumulated in inflamed tissue.
 These T cells can become active without TCR ligand – they can induce inflammation in autoimmune diseases very fast.

 γδ T cells have clinical association with many autoimmune diseases.